-The reference application design consists of a LEON soldered onto a motherboard which provides an interface to power supply, SIM card, headset, and communication port.
-GSM external antenna in connected to SMA connector provided on the motherboard.
+The EMC / ESD immunity approved u-blox reference design consists of a LEON-G1 series module soldered onto a motherboard which provides supply interface, SIM card, headset and communication port.
+An external antenna is connected to an SMA connector provided on the motherboard for the GSM antenna.

 Since an external antenna is used, the antenna port can be separated from the enclosure port.
-The reference application is not enclosed in a box so the enclosure port is not identified with physical surfaces.
+The reference design is not enclosed in a box so that the enclosure port is not indentified with physical surfaces.
 Therefore, some test cases cannot be applied.
 Only the antenna port is identified as accessible for direct ESD exposure.